Supporting Farmers and rural life

 The Welsh Farming Sector employs around 50,000 people on our farms, with around 230,000 also employed across the entire food and drink supply chain.
 In addition to this for every £1 of public money invested into farming, £9 is delivered back to the Welsh economy.
 Farming output is valued at over £2.2 billion annually, and the Welsh food sector is worth £9.3 billion to Wales’ economy.
 For these reasons I believe Welsh and UK Governments need to do more to support the industry.

-The Welsh Government decision to not align with England from 1 July 2025 in regard to bluetongue policy is a disastrous one, and one that is already costing the Mid Wales economy significantly.
+The Welsh Government decision to not align with England in regard to bluetongue policy was a disastrous one, and one that costed the Mid Wales economy significantly.
 I have spoken widely to those involved in the sector and raised the issue several times in the Senedd.
-Because the Welsh Government has taken a different policy position, Welsh farmers moving animals from England into Wales will face pre-movement tests costing up to £70 per animal.
-This will cause much impact on livestock markets and the rural economy.

-Turning to the UK Government’s inheritance tax changes, I believe this will lead to the breakup of family farms.
-Many families will simply have to sell off parts of their farm, making the business less viable.
-To reiterate, rural economies depend on the farming industry.
+Turning to the UK Government’s inheritance tax changes, 2025 closed with a sense of relief for many family farms across Wales, as the UK government announced a significant change to Agricultural Property Relief and Business Property Relief, raising the threshold from £1m to £2.5m.
+If this change had not happened, I believe this would have led to the breakup of family farms.
+Many families would have had to simply sell off parts of their farm, making the business less viable.
 The consequences of family farms dwindling away is that we will become more reliant on food supplied from outside the UK.
-This is of course a matter for the Westminster Parliament, but I have raised it in the Senedd also.

 The Welsh Government also needs to do so much more to tackle the devastation that Bovine TB causes.
 I believe that a holistic approach to defeating the disease is required; working in partnership with farmers and vets to eradicate the reservoir of infection within herds, eliminate inter-herd transmission and the targeted removal of infected wildlife, who themselves suffer a painful death due to TB.

-To support our farming businesses and rural communities, the UK Government must scrap the family farm tax and ensure trade deals protect Welsh farmers.
-The current and the next Welsh Governments must ensure there is a properly funded Welsh Farming Scheme with food security at its heart, commit to the eradication of Bovine TB, scrap the-all Wales nitrate vulnerable zones, and change public procurement rules to promote Welsh produce and protect the agricultural budget.
+To support our farming businesses and rural communities, the UK Government must ensure trade deals protect Welsh farmers.
+The current and the next Welsh Governments must ensure there is a properly funded Welsh Farming Scheme with food security at its heart, commit to the eradication of Bovine TB, scrap the-all Wales nitrate vulnerable zones, (NVZ’s) and change public procurement rules to promote Welsh produce and protect the agricultural budget.